Ebenezer Syme

 Ebenezer Syme (15 September 1825 – 13 March 1860) was a Scottish-Australian journalist, proprietor and manager of The Age.

+Biography

 Syme was born at North Berwick, Scotland, third son of George Alexander Syme, schoolmaster, and his wife Jean, née Mitchell.
 Ebenezer Syme's younger brother was David Syme.
 Ebenezer studied theology at the University of St Andrews to be educated for the ministry but finding difficulties in accepting the creeds of the day became an unattached evangelist, working in Liverpool, Manchester, other north country industrial towns and in Scotland.
 Syme also began to write for the reviews and succeeded George Eliot as assistant editor of the Westminster Review.
 Syme married Jane Hilton, née Rowan, of Manchester, on 21 April 1848.